architkannan/atliq-sales-analytics-excel/README.md

 ### **Project Objective**
 1. Create a **[Customer Performance Report](https://github.com/archietk/SalesAnalyticsExcel/blob/main/Customer%20Performance.pdf)** for global distributors.
 2. Generate a **[Market Performance Report](https://github.com/archietk/SalesAnalyticsExcel/blob/main/Market%20Performance%20vs%20Target.pdf)** for all operating countries.
-3. Leverage visualizations to compare 2021 actual sales against targets.
+3. Create intuitive visualizations to compare 2021 actual sales against targets.

 ### **North Star Metrics**
 *   **Net Sales Growth (Year-over-Year):** This metric measures the overall growth of sales revenue from one year to the next across products, divisions, and markets.
 It is a critical indicator of AtliQ Hardwares' ability to expand its customer base and increase revenue.